 Strangely enough, necromancer is one of the best counters to necromancer.
 Condition builds have a lot of ways to transfer and cleanse conditions, so it can be a bit like fighting a guardian or elementalist in that there are condition-removal layers to work through before a necromancer can be killed.

 The trick is to use the condition transfers as sparingly as possible to balance damage coming in while maximizing damage going out.
-If done properly, I can usually get another necromancer to waste his condition removals and then transfer all remaining conditions on me to kill him/her.
+If done properly, I can usually get another necromancer to waste his condition removals and then transfer all remaining conditions on me to kill him.

 If a necromancer is built for power, s/he won’t have as many condition transfers, and the damage will be easier to avoid.
 Build distance with chill, cripple, and fear, and keep conditions off as much as possible.

 When a necromancer uses Death Shroud, it’s a good idea to try to interrupt the Life Transfer, which has a rather obvious animation, with fear.
 This makes it so the necromancer is able to soak up less damage in Death Shroud since Life Transfer provides life force.
+Also, make sure to run out of Tainted Shackle’s range.

 IX.
 Tips for Group Fights

 Playing in or against a group can be a completely different than playing one-on-one.
 For starters, not always being the center of attention opens up some leniency for dealing damage.
-Here are some tips that make condition necromancers more effective in group battles.

 The biggest survivability a ranged class has is not a skill or a piece of gear.
 For condition necromancers, it’s not even Death Shroud.
 Instead, it’s range.
 Keeping as much range as possible is a huge deal in PvP.
 It’s the best way to avoid any damage.

 Part of doing this means using the right weapon.
-Scepter and dagger have shorter ranges than staff, so sometimes it’s better to sacrifice damage from scepter and dagger to not get too close to a huge group of players.
+Scepter and dagger have a shorter range than staff, so sometimes it’s better to sacrifice damage from scepter and dagger to not get too close to a huge group of players.
 This is entirely a personal call, but it’s something that will become more obvious with more play time.

 But the biggest part of maximizing ranged is predicting opponents.
 This is all a matter of getting familiar with the game’s mechanics.
 The key factors to watch out for is that movement should be done before it’s too late.
 When a group of players starts moving towards me, I will start moving away from them as soon as possible.
 It’s not just about building distance; it’s about keeping distance.